Lack of blood test doesn't bar insurer from seeking intoxication exemption: SC

-New Delhi, April 12 (IANS) The Supreme Court on Monday held that lack of scientific material, blood tests or breath analyser results will not prevent insurance companies from establishing a case for exclusion from liability under ground of intoxication in a contract.
+New Delhi: The Supreme Court on Monday held that lack of scientific material, blood tests or breath analyser results will not prevent insurance companies from establishing a case for exclusion from liability under ground of intoxication in a contract.

 A bench comprising Justices U.U.
 Lalit, Indira Banerjee and K.M.
 Joseph said: "If the breath analyser or any other test is not performed for any reason, the insurer cannot be barred from proving his case otherwise."